michiguel/Gaviota-Tablebases/readme.txt

 and generate the 4 and 5 piece tablebases.
 Instructions how to generate them and compressed them are in the website.

-"tbprobe" is distributed here as an example of how to probe the TBs.
-The interface is relatively "low level" to make sure that performance won't suffer.
+"tbprobe" is distributed here as a tablebase probing example.
+The current API is relatively "low level" to make sure that performance won't suffer.
 Hopefully, the small program tbprobe is self explanatory.
-A more complete documentation may be released in the future.
+A more complete documentation may be released later.

-In the future I planned to support an interface with a FEN notation too.
+In the future I planned to support an interface with a FEN notation and an interface to bitbases.
+Thus, it is expected that some other functions maybe added to this API.

+Four different types of compression are provided.
+It is possible that in the future some other compression schemes could be provided, only if they represent a serious improvement in speed or memory size.
+To maximize backward compatibility between versions of programs and TBs, it is strongly recommended that engine developers always support at least scheme 4 (tb_CP4), which is considered the default.
+For that reason, it is suggested that testers always have a set of 3-4-5 TBs compressed with scheme 4.

+This API is designed to be multithreading friendly.
+Where the access to data by this API from two different threads could cause a problem, that region was protected with a mutex.

+-------------------------- How to use this API ------------------------------

 To include this code in any engine or GUI, the following files should be compiled and linked: